01 Feb Crowddreaming: Youth co-create digital culture (CDDC)

 01 Feb, 2019

-“Crowddreaming: Youth co-create Digital Culture” (CDDC) project aims to disseminate and scale-up at European level a good practice in the field of the valorization of digital cultural heritage as a means for inclusive education and for the promotion of European values among youngsters.
+“Crowddreaming: Youth co-create Digital Culture” (CDDC) project aimed to disseminate and scale-up at European level a good practice in the field of the valorization of digital cultural heritage as a means for inclusive education and for the promotion of European values among youngsters.

 All project partners are members of the ALL DIGITAL network